steadylearner/blog/posts/Docker/How to use Docker commands.md

 ## 2. Set up your development environment with Docker

-In this part, we will learn how to set up a default Docker image with Ubuntu you can reuse later.
-If you use another OS, please use that instead and refer to this part.
+In this section, we'll learn how to set up a default Docker image with Ubuntu.
+It will be possible to reuse this image later.
+If you use another OS, please, use that instead and refer to this part.

 Start with **pull** commands to download the official ubuntu image from [Docker Hub].
-If you are new to Docker Hub, you can compare this similar to GitHub for its repositories.
+If Docker Hub is something new for you, you can compare it to GitHub because of its repositories.

 ```console
 $docker pull ubuntu
 ```

-Then, make a container in your machine and use sh or bash commands in it with this to download minimal softwares.
+Now, make a container in your machine.
+To download minimal softwares, use sh or bash commands in it with this:

 ```console
 $docker run -it ubuntu sh